AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-data-formats/bulksheet-data-microsoft.md

 [^1]: [!DNL Excel] converts large numbers to scientific notation (such as 2.12E+09 for 2115585666) when it opens the file.
 To view digits in the standard notation, select any cell in the column and click inside the formula bar.

-## Fields required to create, edit, or delete each account component
+## Fields required to create, edit, or delete each account component {#bulksheet-fields-per-component-microsoft}

+>[!NOTE]
+>
+>When a field isn't applicable to an action, any value entered in the field is ignored.

 ### Campaign fields